MileHacker Logo

 Airport Arrival Times

 For international flights, arrive at the airport at least 3 hours before your scheduled flight.
-For domestic flights, 1-1.5 hours before departure is usually sufficient.
+For domestic flights, 1-1.5 hours before departure is typically enough.

 Reconfirm Your Flight

-Always reconfirm your flight status and any departure requirements with your airline 24-48 hours before your flight.
+Always reconfirm your flight status and any departure requirements with your airline 24-48 hours prior to your flight.

 Land Transportation